Skip to content

 git pull

-Brings new commits from GitHub to your computer.
+Brings new commits from GitHub to your computer and updates your current branch.

 Run: